 While the faculty member in charge of the course is responsible for assigning students’ grades, TAs play an important role in the evaluation of students’ work.
 If a student complains about a final grade, the TA should refer the student to the instructor because the instructor has final responsibility for the conduct of the course.
 Only the instructor has the authority to change a grade.
 The instructor should announce the policy regarding late homeworks, etc. at the beginning of the quarter.
 If the TA is unclear on any of these policies, they are to be discussed with the instructor.

 A TA who suspects cheating on assignments or exams must report suspected incidents to the instructor.

-Problems that cannot be resolved informally with the instructor should be brought to the attention of the Chair of the Graduate Studies Committee or Department Chair.
+Problems involving a student's grade that cannot be resolved informally with the instructor should be brought to the attention of the Chair of the Graduate Studies Committee or Department Chair.